ipfs/ipfs-blog/src/_blog/libp2p-hole-punching.md

 ### 2.2.
 Coordinate simultaneous dial (DCUtR)

 Over the relayed connection established in the previous step, *A* and *B* can now coordinate the hole punch, ultimately leading to a direct connection between *A* and *B*.
 This coordination is happening via the [libp2p DCUtR protocol](https://github.com/libp2p/specs/blob/master/relay/DCUtR.md) which stands for "Direct Connection Upgrade through Relay" protocol.
-In case you still remember the introduction to this blog post, this is the magical synchronization mechanism, or rather a pretty good time synchronization mechanism.
+This is the magical synchronization mechanism, or rather a pretty good time synchronization mechanism.

 There are two stages to do a *direct connection upgrade through a relay*, exchanging *Connect* messages and sending a single *Sync* message.

-First off, *A* sends a *Connect* message to *B*.
+First off, *A* sends a *Connect* message to *B* through the relay.
 That *Connect* message contains the addresses of *A*. libp2p offers multiple mechanisms to discover one's addresses, e.g., via the [libp2p identify protocol](https://github.com/libp2p/specs/blob/master/identify/README.md). *B* receives the *Connect* message on the relayed connection and replies with a *Connect* message containing its (non-relayed) addresses. *A* measures the time between sending its and receiving *B*'s *Connect* message and thereby determines the round trip time between *A* and *B* (on the relayed connection).

-Next, *A* sends a *Sync* message to *B*.
+Next, *A* sends a *Sync* message to *B* on the relayed connection.
 Once sent out, *A* waits for half the round trip time, then it dials *B* via the addresses received in *B*'s *Connect*.
-On the other end, as soon as *B* receives *A*'s *Sync* message, it immediately dials *A* with the addresses provided in *A*'s *Connect* message.
+This is a direct dial not using the relayed connection.
+On the other end, as soon as *B* receives *A*'s *Sync* message, it immediately directly dials *A* with the addresses provided in *A*'s *Connect* message.

 ![img](../assets/libp2p-hole-punching-dcutr.svg)